hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > He trusts his documents will bear him out,
 >
-> And show 'tis not invention, nor from spleen,
+> And show it is not invention, nor from spleen,
 >
 > But what exists, has been, or may be seen.